munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Parsing

 The next step is **parsing**.
-This is where our syntax gets a **grammar** -- the ability to compose larger phrases, expressions, and statements out of smaller parts.
+This is where our syntax gets a **grammar** -- the ability to compose larger expressions and statements out of smaller parts.
 Did you ever diagram sentences in English class?
 If so, you've done what a parser does, except that English has thousands and thousands of "keywords" and an overflowing cornucopia of ambiguity.
 Programming languages are much simpler.

-A **parser** takes the flat sequence of tokens and builds a tree structure that explicitly encodes the nested nature of the grammar.
-These trees have a couple of different names -- **"parse tree"** or **"abstract syntax tree"** -- depending on how close to the bare syntactic structure to the language they are.
+A **parser** takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.
+These trees have a couple of different names -- **"parse tree"** or **"abstract syntax tree"** -- depending on how close to the bare syntactic structure of the source language they are.
 In practice, language hackers usually call them **"syntax trees"**, **"ASTs"**, or often just **"trees"**.

 <img src="image/a-map-of-the-territory/ast.png" alt="An abstract syntax tree." />